revk/ESP32-Flasher/README.md

 ## Updates

 If the flasher is on-line it will check for s/w update, and upgrade, and also check for updates to manifest and files.
+This is only done when on-line, and not whilst a target device is connected.
+Manifest files are only checked once unless you change to a new manifest, so a power cycle with no target is needed to force all checks to be done.

 ## Button